Water Safety for Children With Epilepsy or Seizures

 - Keep the bathroom door unlocked and open.

 - If your child falls often during seizures, consider using a tub seat with a safety strap.

 - Ask your child’s doctor whether your child’s seizures are under enough control to allow swimming.

 - Enroll your child in swimming lessons.
 Tell the teacher your child has epilepsy or seizures.

 - Make sure that your child swims in a supervised pool.
-If your child has poorly controlled seizures, tell the life guard and be sure that an adult who is responsible for only watching your child is there as well.
+Tell the life guard that your child has epilepsy or seizures and be sure that an adult who is responsible for only watching your child is there as well.